yoonmoonsick/dnd2024/README.md

 >The heavily armored death troopers of Hell, Painkillers serve Dispater, leading from the front of every major infernal battle.
 >
 >Dispater rules Dis, the City of War.
-When Hell invades another world, Dispater’s army does the fighting and dying.
+When Hell invades another world, Dispater's army does the fighting and dying.
 His Painkillers are master strategists who lead from the front, inspiring terror and awe in their soldiers.
 The imperious Painkillers are full of pride and hubris, and they often obsess over their personal appearance.
 >
->Though among the most chivalrous of the illriggers, a Painkiller’s gallantry is twisted.
-They accept and honor challenges to single combat, and swiftly punish any who try to interfere—but if losing, they don’t hesitate to cheat, and if winning, they arrogantly toy with an enemy before finishing them.
+>Though among the most chivalrous of the illriggers, a Painkiller's gallantry is twisted.
+They accept and honor challenges to single combat, and swiftly punish any who try to interfere—but if losing, they don't hesitate to cheat, and if winning, they arrogantly toy with an enemy before finishing them.
 >
 >In a moment of weakness or desperation, a ruler in another world might see their army facing certain defeat and call on Dispater.
-Ever eager to sow strife and discord, Dispater often responds to these pleas by sending a Painkiller to lead the desperate ruler’s armies.
+Ever eager to sow strife and discord, Dispater often responds to these pleas by sending a Painkiller to lead the desperate ruler's armies.

-- Level 3: Dispater’s Blessing
+- Level 3: Dispater's Blessing
   - When Dispater accepts you as his illrigger, you gain proficiency with heavy armor.
 - Level 3: Devastator ![](https://github.com/yoonmoonsick/dnd2024/blob/master/%EC%95%84%EC%9D%B4%EC%BD%98/Skills/4_Readme_48/Illrigger_Devastator.png?raw=true)
   - You invoke the authority of Dispater.
 You choose a number of willing creatures up to your proficiency bonus who you can see within 30 feet of you.
 Each creature you choose can use a reaction to make a weapon attack or cast a damage-dealing cantrip with a casting time of 1 action.